M1lan/java-coding-challenge/README.md

 > expertise in modern Java Spring Boot development; time-boxed in 3
 > hours".
 Also, I added a Rust implementation for comparison.

+Also:

+> I'm a "DevOps Engineer" -- this means to me I am a Ops who can Dev and
+> I am also a Dev who knows Ops.
+This translates to "Fullstack", not
+> Webdev-fullstack, that's included in the "Dev" half!
+Learning a new
+> Programming Language is a matter of 3 weeks, including libraries.
+The
+> Java spring-boot example shows use of best-practice for-the-purpose
+> libraries.
+The "round2" is an attempt to do everything from scratch
+> without the help of libraries.
+Java itself, as in the language, is
+> not a deciding factor for me.
+We can use Go, Python, JS/TS, Rust,
+> Java, ... .
+It does not really matter and I have experience with all
+> these languages and their Ecosystems.
+The point of this challenge is
+> to show that I can program,- this excercise is not about demonstrating
+> Cloud-Infrastructure and "DevOps" prowess yet.

 ## Plan
 The application integrates data from multiple APIs asynchronously,